manjeetsharma0796/translator-v1.0/README.md

 # AI Translator Web App

 This is a simple AI-powered translator web application built using **Flask** and **Deep Translator**.
+The deployment can be experienced live via this <a href="https://translator-v1-0.onrender.com">link</a>.

 ## 🚀 How to Run the Project